73 Fun and Creative DIY Father's Day Gifts for 2026

 62. Luggage Tags

+Daughters have a way of making things just a bit nicer for their Dad, and some homemade luggage tags are a great example.
 You can go the matching route using the same color fabric or leather with your initials, or you can make a cute tag with the family pet on it.
 Either way, it’s a thoughtful DIY Father’s Day gift that any jet-setting Dad will love.

 63. Necktie Zip Pouches

 Leave it to the daughters to think of the small details, like a toiletry carrier or briefcase organizer that Dad will love.
-This DIY Father’s Day gift from a daughter is very useful, and does require a fair bit of skill to pull together.
+This DIY Father’s Day gift from a daughter is very useful but does require a bit of skill to pull together.
+Using your sewing machine or needle and thread, use his old ties to stitch together small zippered pouches that he can use whenever and wherever he needs.

 64. Button Down Bolsters

 If your Dad is considering throwing out some well-loved button-down shirts, give them a new purpose with this cute DIY Father’s Day gift from a daughter.
-A sewing machine makes life much easier as you create neat bolster pillow covers using his favorite pinstripe shirts.
+Use a sewing machine to make your life easier and create neat bolster pillow covers using his favorite pinstripe shirts.
+Present him with some fresh home décor to make his nightly television a little comfier and a lot more aesthetic.

 65. Bath Bombs

 Bath bombs might be marketed more towards women, but there’s no reason Dad shouldn’t enjoy some relaxation as well.
 This lovely DIY Father’s Day gift from a daughter will have him de-stressing and enjoying the benefits of aromatherapy.
+Even if he doesn’t love a bath, DIY bath bombs will level up any steam shower, too.
+Add dried citrus, essential oils or dried flower petals for an extra luxurious feel.

 66. Retro Golf Club Head Cover

+It might seem like a daunting task, but with the help of a sewing machine, you can make a lovely DIY Father’s Day gift that will make him smile on the course.
 It’s great for Dads who love to golf, and can easily be made into a birthday present for another man in your life who loves to hit the links.

 67. Embroidered Napkins or Pocket Square

 With a simple needle and thread, you can create the most beautiful DIY Father’s Day gift.
 Stitch his name, last name or initials on a set of cloth napkins or even a pocket square if he’s a big-suit guy.
+These simple items will be something he cherishes forever, and they are a fairly simple project for you to create.

 68. Sentimental Succulent Garden

-Even if your Dad doesn’t have a green thumb, succulents are pretty easy to keep alive and they work perfectly for this DIY Father’s Day gift.
+Even if your Dad doesn’t have a green thumb, succulents are easy to keep alive and they work perfectly for this DIY Father’s Day gift.
+They will add a breath of fresh air to his office or the living room.
+Make this Father's Day DIY gift feel extra sentimental with a tiny garden sign that says “Thanks for helping me grow.”

 69. Homemade Soap

 Making your own soap from scratch can be a labor of love, but the final product can be really nice and make for a great DIY Father’s Day gift idea from a daughter.
-Just make sure you plan ahead of time as the soap can take some time to completely set.
+Just make sure you plan ahead of time, as the soap can take some time to completely set.
+Experiment with different scents and even find some fun molds to make different shapes.
+Don’t forget to wrap it in a ribbon!

 70. Rosemary Pine Beard Balm

-Whether Dad rocks a full beard or prefers a clean shave (or anything in between) his skin can benefit from some nourishing balm.
+Whether Dad rocks a full beard or prefers a clean shave (or anything in between), his skin can benefit from some nourishing balm.
 This nice DIY Father’s Day gift from a daughter is the self-care he doesn’t know he needs.
+Choose your favorite oil, like jojoba or almond, and melt it down with some fresh rosemary sprigs and pine needles.
+Let the natural oils infuse before removing the solids and packaging them in a cute tin just for Dad.

 71. Decorated Golf Balls